Daily Archives: 11/08/2021

 Fight Over Workplace Vaccine Mandates Heats Up

 Workplace mandates requiring vaccination against COVID-19 continue to be controversial in the U.S. The Biden administration is expected to respond this week to a recent federal court decision to temporarily halt federal vaccine mandate rules for large employers.
-Michelle Quinn reports. …
+Michelle Quinn …